LARS-research/SimpleSTG/README.md

 # Environment

 We use minimal environment requirement as below.
-Our code is tested on `CUDA 11.3`
+Our code is tested on `CUDA 11.1`

 ```
 numpy
 pandas
-torch
+torch==1.9.0
 ```

 # Run